 - Once you have stiff peaks and the vanilla and mix until just incorporated.

-- Spread about an inch thick on the parchment paper.
+- Spread the fluffy meringue about an inch thick on the parchment paper.

 - Place in the oven and immediately drop the temperature to 250°F. Bake for 1 hour and 25 minutes.
 Then turn off the oven, but do not open it.
 Leave to cool completely in the oven.
 Then remove from the parchment paper and wrap tightly until ready to use.

-- To make the pudding, combine flour, sugar and salt in a large heavy bottomed saucepan.
+- To make the pudding, combine flour, sugar and salt in a large saucepan.

 - Beat together egg yolks and cold milk.
 Add a couple of tablespoons to the flour mixture and whisk.
 Add a few more and whisk.
 This will help prevent clumps.
 Slowly add remaining milk mixture, whisking as you do until combined.